cloraronco/OpenCV-Bootcamp/README.md

 ## 07 Image Filtering (Edge Detection)
 In this short course, I learned how to set image filters.

+I cannot show examples as I do not have a camera.
+Refer to the [code](https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/A_accessing_the_camera/00_accessing_camera.py) for more information.

+If you are using Windows 10 with WSL, you probably won't have access to your camera from the VM.
+To enable it, follow this [tutorial](https://github.com/PINTO0309/wsl2_linux_kernel_usbcam_enable_conf).

 ### Documentation
 [cv2.goodFeaturesToTrack](https://docs.opencv.org/3.4/dd/d1a/group__imgproc__feature.html#ga1d6bb77486c8f92d79c8793ad995d541)
 [cv2.CAP_DSHOW](https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html#gga023786be1ee68a9105bf2e48c700294dab6ac3effa04f41ed5470375c85a23504)